meese-wj/JM4CP/pages/GettingStarted/juliabasics_part2.md

 ## Is Julia a statically-typed language?

-## Footnotes
+\Footnotes

 [^1]: In this specific case, since `zval = 42` is a variable pointing to a primitive type, the local copy of the label is as expensive as a local copy of the data, and so Julia does the latter.
 This is a technicality that breaks since the example is so simple.
 However, the broader point I was making about functions modifying local copies of labels, while maintaining access to the original underlying data holds.
-[Go Back](#local_scope_head)